Chair, Committee for the Health Professions:

 • An electronic copy (in Excel) of the names and addresses of the schools that are being applied to.
 Students applying to schools that use a central application service that distributes letters need only include names and addresses of schools that do not participate in the application service and therefore need to receive letters from the CHP.
 Please note: It is the student’s responsibility to provide Dr. Waetzig with the contact information and student identification number for the application service as well as the information for the other schools.

 • Students also need to complete the upper portion of the Student Disciplinary Record Disclosure Consent form.
-This form should then be submitted to the Office of Judicial Affairs, who will conduct the review, and send the completed form to the CHP.
+This form should then be submitted to the Office of Student Conduct, who will conduct the review, and send the completed form to the CHP.

 Please submit the application packet to: